vigetlabs/microcosm/docs/cheatsheet.md

 +--------------+
-clone  - Return a new object whose prototype is the last state commit - Assign a new state, trigger an event get    - Provided a key, return that entry in the state object push   - Replace state with the result of deserializing a set of data
+clone  - Return a new object whose prototype is the last state commit - Assign a new state, trigger an event pull   - Provided a key, return that entry in the state object push   - Replace state with the result of deserializing a set of data

 Serialization